 Norman Knight Hyperbaric Medicine Center

-The Norman Knight Hyperbaric Medicine Center is equipped with three specially outfitted hyperbaric chambers used to treat a variety of problems that respond positively to prolonged exposure to oxygen.
+The Norman Knight Hyperbaric Medicine Center is equipped with three state-of-the-art hyperbaric chambers used to treat a variety of conditions medically shown to respond positively to hyperbaric oxygen exposure.

-Hyperbaric therapy is often associated with treating firefighters for smoke inhalation.
-It was Mr. Knight’s continued dedication to the fire and rescue community that initially inspired him to make hyperbaric medicine a reality at Mass.
+Hyperbaric therapy is often associated with treating people rescued from burning buildings for smoke inhalation and carbon monoxide poisoning.
+It was Mr. Knight’s continued dedication to the Fire-Rescue and EMS communities that initially inspired him to make hyperbaric medicine a reality at Mass.
 Eye and Ear.